IndikaUdagedara/dotnet-lambda-extensions/README.md

 ```

-5. Set the handler in Lambda to
+5. Lambda handler needs to be configured as

 ```
 <dll>::<Namespace>.<ClassExtendingGenericProxyFunction>::FunctionHandlerAsync